 "We thought we had an eyeball ordered, too, but that didn't come," Johnson said, keeping a close watch on her students using scalpels from a local veterinarian.

-She has been at Sweet Briar for 11 years as the principal and one of two teachers, and 13 years before that at Almont in a variety of roles, from leading K-8 music to teaching health, science and math.
+Johnson has been at Sweet Briar for 11 years as the principal and one of two teachers, and 13 years before that at Almont Public School in several roles: elementary principal, leading K-8 music and teaching health, science and math.